-The applicant has proposed the felling of the Lime Tree located in the rear garden of the property at 6 Ribbonbrook, and to not provide a replacement tree.
+The applicant has proposed to fell the Lime Tree (known as T2 of Tree Preservation Order 11/97) located in the rear garden of the property for 6 Ribbonbrook, and to not provide a replacement tree.

-The tree is large and is visible from both the street scene and the Public Park at the rear of the property.
+The tree is large and is visible from both the street scene and Public Park at the rear of the property.